Limited-Memory LRSGA: An Iterative Method for Computing Nash Equilibria in Competitive Optimization Problems: Limited Memory LRSGA

 which reduces variance and preserves secant consistency for the mixed blocks.
 As an alternative, one may enforce overlapping mini–batches with \(I_k:=B_k\cap B_{k+1}\neq\emptyset\) and form the differences on the intersection,

-We propose an additional variant, \textbf{LM--LRSGA--EMA}, which mitigates mini-batch–induced noise without manipulating the batches.
+Since common/consistent-batch gradient displacement can increase implementation complexity (and may require additional gradient evaluations at $w_{k+1}$ on the previous mini-batch $B_k$), we propose an additional variant, \textbf{LM-LRSGAEma}, which mitigates mini-batch–induced noise without manipulating the batches.
 Specifically, we maintain exponential moving averages of $y_k^{\,f}$ and $y_k^{\,g}$ and use them in the two–loop recursions:

 replacing $y_k^{\,f},y_k^{\,g}$ with $\tilde y_k^{\,f},\tilde y_k^{\,g}$ in the update formulas.
 This EMA version seems to reduces variance, and improves stability without altering the underlying dynamics.